 This trend has been visible for the past several years with a marginal difference in percentages.

-- Under-five mortality rate highest in India: Report
+- Significant decline in under-five mortality rate in 2016: Report

 Dr. Rehmat Beg of the Government Hospital in Karachi, said, “The economic situation in our country is not good, so, it becomes very difficult for the government to provide adequate medical facilities as compared to other countries.
 We are backward in facilitating medical aid.
 The basic health care facility is quite unstable now.”